Best Foam Rollers Reviewed & Rated

 3. Master of Muscle

-Master of Muscle's high-density roller is designed using a unique dual pattern.
+Master of Muscle's high-density option is designed using a unique dual pattern.
 Massaging tips cover half of it while smoothe sections cover the other half, giving the user more options when in use.

 The purchase of this item also includes an ebook detailing the use and effectiveness of it.
-Videos and books are, of course, available online, but the ebook included with this foam roller is designed specifically for this product and its unique massaging design.
+Videos and books are, of course, available online, but the ebook included is designed specifically for this product and its unique massaging design.

 Cost and Value